jiayingsong2023/DataAlchemy/docs/ARCHITECTURE.md

 ### 2.4 Agent D: The Finalist (Fusion Expert)
 - **Responsibility**: Evidence synthesis and final answering.
 - **Strategy**: **Hybrid Parallel Fusion**.
 It takes raw facts from Agent C and reasoning suggestions from Agent B, then uses DeepSeek to resolve conflicts and generate the final reliable answer.

+### 2.5 Agent S: The Scheduler (Chronos)
+- **Responsibility**: Time-based orchestration.
+- **Role**: Ensures the knowledge base and model are always up-to-date by triggering Agent A, C, and B in sequence every 24 hours.

 ---